Developing Equipment Specific Lockout/Tagout Procedures

-Antea®Group was contracted by one of the world’s largest chemical manufacturing organizations to provide equipment-specific lockout / tagout procedures at their largest Research and Development facility in North America.
-The overall objective of the project was to evaluate the worker risks during maintenance and repair operations associated with laboratory equipment at the facility and to mitigate those risks through the development and implementation of equipment-specific lockout / tagout procedures.
-Development of these procedures also helped the facility to assure regulatory compliance with OSHA’s standard on Control of Hazardous Energy (29 CFR 1910.147).
+Antea Group was contracted by one of the world’s largest chemical manufacturing organizations to provide equipment-specific lockout/tagout (LOTO) procedures at their largest research and development facility in North America.
+The overall objective of the project was to evaluate worker risks during maintenance and repair operations associated with laboratory equipment at the facility, and to mitigate those risks through the development and implementation of equipment specific lockout/tagout procedures.
+Development of these procedures also helped the facility to ensure regulatory compliance with OSHA’s standard on Control of Hazardous Energy (29 CFR 1910.147).

 Antea Group assisted the site in preparing an inventory of laboratory equipment subject to coverage by the OSHA standard.
 In all, over 300 individual pieces of equipment were identified in the facility as requiring new procedures.
-Key types of equipment noted from the survey included:
+Key types of equipment in the survey included:

 - Weather & UV light simulation chambers

 - Chemical reactor systems